 Today you'll explore the beauty of eastern Naxos with a 3-hour hike through rocky land and olive groves.
 Enjoy the breathtaking views of the island's terrain, contrasting with the deep blue hues of the Aegean Sea.
 Along the way, you'll visit the medieval Monastery of Fotodoti, which seems to come out of nowhere emerging from the earth.
 The view from the top of its hill offers a bird's-eye view of the island and the surrounding sea.

-As you head back, stop at the historical village of Apeiranthos with its famous marble paths.
+As you head back, stop at the historic village of Apeiranthos with its famous marble paths.
 Here you can enjoy a traditional lunch with authentic Naxian flavors.

 In the early evening, head to Plaka Beach where you can stroll across the sandy beach and watch the sunset across the sea.
 It's the perfect way to spend your final night in beautiful Greece.
 Grab dinner at one of the many restaurants along the shore.